23 Words Brixham Library

 Of course!
 The suits are an important part of what we are about and not just because of our name.
 Wearing suits challenges pre-conceptions about storytelling and storytellers, and about us as women – and older women at that.
 We don’t want to conform to anyone’s expectations and the suits make it clear we mean business.
 It is just one of the elements in creating exciting, thought-provoking, contemporary storytelling.

-And this time the suits will be ………..
+And this time the suits are ………..
 YELLOW!
-And Paschale’s will be blue.
+And when Paschale is with us hers is blue.
 (Because horses only see in shades of yellow and blue.)